pct-code/scalewiz/doc/index.md

 ### Project info
 This will be used to make the report later.
 Fill out the form with as much information as you have available.
 The 'Project name' field will auto-populate based on the given inputs, but you are free to rename it as you wish.

+If you need to clear a date field, just click its label.

 ![project editor](../img/project_editor.PNG)

 ### Experiment parameters